Tvalc/GCA/docs/Story/Backstory.md

 - Character relationships mirror the original harmony of the cosmic order
 - Betrayals and reunions reflect the larger cosmic struggle
 - Final party formation represents the restoration of cosmic balance
+- Hazel's journey of self-discovery parallels the cosmic journey of restoration
+- The diverse backgrounds of the freedom fighters show the universal impact of Galaxander's corruption

 ## The Final Revelation